megha07d/Alzheimers-dementia-recognition-through-spontaneous-speech/README.md

 ![aEEWQW](images/cookie-theft.png)
 * For the PD task, the examiner asks subjects to describe the picture by saying, "Tell me everything you see going on in this picture".
 Then subjects response is recorded
 ### 3. Data Preparation
-* 86 ad subjects
+* 86 ad subjects , 78 normal subjects
+* Length of each interview varies with subject
+*
+* To overcome this issue, each interview is split using window size of 20 sec and labelled carefully
-* 78 normal subjects
+*
 6. Data Exploration and Visualization
 7. Deep Learning Model
 8. Model Architecture Design